jpegleg/elvish-pathway/scripts/README.md

 The next script `society_of_growth.elv` creates additional formats and reports of each `~/.$h[name]`.

 Some of the other scripts in the collection utilize these `~/.$h[name]` generated files for various demonstrations.

-We'll see that the `deep_woods_locker.elv` JSON is a different file, the `files.json`.
-This is a different JSON structure for targets to encrypt with XChaCha20Poly1305 AEAD file encryption.

-The `deep_woods_locker.elv` uses a provided ed25519 signing key, and so we can use the ones generated from `create_new_mgick.elv` for this purpose.
-In the example below, we had the tigerax user's .starlight key sign both data segments.
-Note how the files.json isn't paths to files, but rather data in JSON.
-This means that the input JSON "data" segment is the plaintext for each "name".

-The `deep_woods_locker.elv` is a somewhat obscene semi-obfuscated data encryption system that does not expose the decryption functionality directly, outputting a ciphertext file and supporting files, including signing with the ed25519 key set for each name.

-A much better approach to encryption and signing is the use of `immortal.elv` for encryption, `mortal.elv` for decryption, and `usul.elv` for signing.

 #### Example demonstration